 The relationship between our skin and oil is, well...#complicated.
-On one hand, our skin's oil does amazing things for us like, keep us looking youthful, hydrated, and glowing.
+On the one hand, our skin's oil does amazing things for us, keeping us youthful, hydrated, and glowing.
 On the other hand, too much oil can wreak major havoc on our skin and lead to clogged pores and breakouts.
-So our goal with skin oil is—like many things related to health—to achieve a good balance.
+So our goal with skin oil is to achieve a good balance like many things related to health.
 Not too much oil, but also not too little

 How do you know what skin type you have?

 The oiliness of our skin depends on a combination of factors, from gender, age, and hormonal health, to external factors like diet, makeup, and—of course—the skincare products we're using.
-It can also be different in different areas of the face (combination skin).
-For some people, it's easy to tell what type of skin you have (the shiny forehead says it all).
+It can also be different in different face areas (combination skin).
+For some people, it's easy to tell what skin type you have (the shiny forehead says it all).
 For others, it's not as easy to tell.
 Here's one simple way to better understand what skin type you have

 - Wash your face with a gentle (non-mediated, non-drying) cleanser and pat dry.